Bonekit/CK3-Cheat-Mod/README.md

 Bonekit's Cheat Menu is a little cheat mod for crusader kings 3.

+## NO LONGER SUPPORTED
+🔔 IMPORTANT: Bonekit's Cheat Menu is no longer supported.
+The mod is now ARCHIVED.
+Thank you for your support!"

 ## How to use

 It's super easy to use, click on decisions and then => Open Cheat Menu.